L.A. City Council agrees to speed up spending $52 million in redevelopment money before governor can tap it

 Critics complain that redevelopment agencies siphon much-needed property tax revenue away from other services, such as schools, public safety and county hospitals.
 Brown has proposed the elimination of redevelopment agencies as part of his effort to close a $25.4 billion budget hole.

 Villaraigosa and many other California mayors are trying to persuade state officials to come up with an alternative plan.
 Regardless of the outcome of those talks, Brown’s plan would not prevent the redevelopment agency from completing the improvements on Grand Avenue.
+On a 12-0 vote, the council endorsed a decision, made last week by Villaraigosa's appointees on the redevelopment board, to earmark the money for new sidewalks, a public plaza and a 370-space parking garage next to the museum, which is planned by billionaire Eli Broad, affectionately, referred to as "The Broadfather."

 Under an agreement reached last summer with the Broad Collection, the nonprofit group that will build and operate the museum, the city earmarked up to $30 million for public improvements.
 Wednesday’s vote adds another $22 million.